pythonindia/inpycon-blog/content/blog/2019-making-pycon-india-accessible-first-step.md

   - Doorways and important routes are at least 32 inches wide.

+  - Stage is accessible to for wheelchair users.

   - Empty spaces in front or back of halls for wheelchair users.

   - Elevators in the venue where applicable have Braille markings.